DiffusionMRITool/spherical_uniform_sampling/README.md

 You can check `flipped_ordered.txt` for the final result.

-### Multiple shell example
+### Generate a multiple shell sampling scheme

-For a example multiple shell sampling pipeline, we will first generate a scheme with $30\times 3$ points and then apply flipping and ordering to it.
+For an example of a multiple shell sampling pipeline, we will first generate a scheme with $30\times 3$ points using continous optimization and then apply polarity optimization and order optimization to it.

 This can be done by simply invoke
 ```bash